Recovering banks help Europe stocks maintain rally

 "While some analysts appear to be ruling out an early rate cut it would be no surprise if (Trichet) indicated the possibility of an easing of monetary policy in the next couple of months, especially as the likelihood of an improvement in the economic outlook appears unlikely given the current economic backdrop," CMC Markets analyst Michael Hewson wrote in a note.

-The euro zone's blue chip Euro STOXX 50 index was up 1.3 percent at 2,179.79 points, breaking above the 38.2 percent Fibonacci retracement of the Sept.
-1-6 drop.
+The euro zone's blue chip Euro STOXX 50 .STOXX50E index was up 1.3 percent at 2,179.79 points, breaking above the 38.2 percent Fibonacci retracement of the September 1-6 drop.
 The index's next resistance level is at 2,195.18 points, which represents the 50 percent retracement of the drop.

 The market also expected U.S. President Barack Obama to propose $300 billion in tax cuts and government spending as part of a job-creating package, in his speech to Congress due on Thursday.

-The Euro STOXX 50 volatility index known as VSTOXX index, one of Europe's main barometers of anxiety, remained above the key level of 40, signalling high investor aversion for risk.
+The Euro STOXX 50 volatility index .V2TX known as VSTOXX index, one of Europe's main barometers of anxiety, remained above the key level of 40, signaling high investor aversion for risk.

 (Reporting by Blaise Robinson; Editing by Jon Loades-Carter)